LSSTDESC/WeakLensingDeblending/docs/catalog.rst

 The `OneDegSq.dat` catalog file was created using::

 	lsst2wl.py -o OneDegSq.dat --dec-min -0.5 --dec-max +0.5 --ra-min 0.0 --ra-max 1.0

+with FreeTDS v0.91, Cython v0.21, pymsql v2.1.1 under OS-X 10.10.1.
+The program takes about ? seconds to run.
+The set of

 Note that the LSST database uses standard port assignments for its Microsoft SQL Server.
 However, since these ports are frequently targets of network attacks, many organizations block access to these ports from internal IP addresses, so if you are unable to connect, this is the most likely reason.